 This unit involves using a number of applications to solve information problems that have real life application.
-They also examine the parts of the computer, the function and characteristics of each component and how hardware and software work together.
+They also examine computer hardware components, the function and characteristics of each component and how hardware and software work together.

 Students will learn to use applications effectively to create solutions to information technology problems and apply the problem solving methodology throughout the unit.